Home>Livelihoods training>Planting seeds of change

 – Br Noel Oliver SJ, SRI program coordinator

-We hope to continue to expand the program, so that more farmers can learn this method.
-With your help, Jesuit Mission is supporting our local partner to build a demonstration farm and market by a busy highway, so that other farmers can see the SRI method in action The market also means that farmers can sell their produce directly without the need for middle-men.
+We hope to continue to expand the program, so that more farmers can learn more sustainable agricultural practices and be part of co-op groups.
+With the support of people like you, our local partner will be able to teach more people these farming methods that is helping farmers change their lives.
+KBO has also built a demonstration farm and market by a busy highway, so that other farmers can see the SRI method in action during their training.
+The market also means that farmers can sell their produce directly without the need for the middle-men.
 In addition to helping improve their harvest and income, the program focuses on building up the community, so that they help one another.
 Through the program, the community in Keov Mony is starting to grow from strength to strength.
-With the support of people like you, our local partner will be able to teach more people this simple farming method that is helping farmers change their lives.